Addiction and depression are dangerous combo, yet common

 The number of factors to consider in addiction treatment are compounded when you add depression.
 Recovery from two mental illnesses at the same time works best with an individualized treatment program meant to address each condition and coordinate all treatment.

-Because addiction and depression affect every aspect of a person’s life, a holistic approach to treatment is most effective.
+Because depression affect every aspect of a person’s life, a holistic approach to treatment is most effective.
 Just treating the brain, where the conditions manifest, with some type of behavioral therapy does not produce the greatest success rate.
 It is important to look at physical health, mental health, nutrition, education and lifestyle.
 Every aspect of a person’s life is affected by these two diseases.
 Therefore, the treatment must touch all areas.

 Whether it is addiction or depression, people suffering from mental health challenges find it difficult to maintain healthy relationships with their family, friends, and co-workers.
 In turn, without the support of friends and family, most people find their lives increasingly more stressful.